section-engineering-education/engineering-education/articles/introduction-to-yolo-algorithm-for-object-detection/index.md

 - **Security:** YOLO can also be used in security systems to enforce security in an area.
 Let’s assume that people have been restricted from passing through a certain area for security reasons.
 If someone passes through the restricted area, the YOLO algorithm will detect him/her, which will require the security personnel to take further action.

 ### Conclusion
-This article looked at the YOLO algorithm and how it is used in object detection.
+This article has provided an overview of the YOLO algorithm and how it is used in object detection.
 This technique provides improved detection results compared to other object detection techniques such as Fast R-CNN and Retina-Net.

 To summarize:
 - We have gained an overview of object detection and the YOLO algorithm.
-- We have gone through the main reasons why the YOLO algorithm is important
+- We have gone through the main reasons why the YOLO algorithm is important.
 - We have learned how the YOLO algorithm works.
 We have also gained an understanding of the main techniques used by YOLO to detect objects.
 - We have learned the real-life applications of YOLO.

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)